A design for a biomedical implant, with the completed implant made using the Arcam process.

 The Arcam advanced electron beam melting technologies can be used with metals including titanium, titanium alloys and specialty steel alloys, such as nickel and cobalt chrome.

-CSIRO is undertaking additional research projects and trade studies, with the aim of increasing speed, performance and affordability:
+CSIRO is undertaking additional research projects and trade studies, with the aim of increasing speed, performance and affordability, by using:

 - powder manipulation, to develop low-cost powder input stock